 His approach to the parish was not unlike that of John the Baptist.
 Sin was sin and he spelled it out.
 Since most of the people did not go to church, he went to them.
 He would break in on their all night revelries and, with blazing eyes, warn them about their sins and the consequences.
 He hated the saloon and the saloon keepers hated him.

 [This is a good issue to bring up.
-You can just hear the sanctimonious prigs, the self-righteous folks, saying that is wrong, you can't hate the bartender, you must love the bartender despite what he is doing to help people drink their lives and their incomes away!
-These same people will say we have to respect President Obama despite all the wrong he is doing--out of respect for the Office of President!
+You can just hear the sanctimonious prigs, the self-righteous folks, saying that is wrong, you can't hate the local bartender, he's an "okay guy," no, you must love the bartender despite what he is doing to help people drink their lives and their incomes away!
+These same people will say we have to respect Obama and now Biden in 2021 despite all the wrong he is doing--out of respect for the Office of President!
 Really?
 I cannot respect a liar and a thief and whatever else he is, but I love his soul, and want to see him saved for his own sake, since Christ died for him too.
 I recall how despicable a person I was in my early college days when I was running away from the Lord--did I warrant someone loving me in that state?
 Not at all!
 Yet God gave me grace even then, which was intended by God to convict my heart of my sinfulness.
-What grace can we possibly extend to President Obama?
-I must oppose his policies, but I can only pray for him, that is the only possible grace I can give him.
-To pretend to others he is a good man serving this country well, that is false in any way, and does him no good at all and certainly does not help this country get back on the right track.--Ed].
+What grace can we possibly extend to the likes of Obama, Biden, Hillary and Bill Clinton?
+I must oppose their policies, but I can only pray for them, that is the only possible grace I can give them.
+To pretend to others they are good people while in office serving this country well, that is false in any way, and does them no good at all and certainly does not help this country get back on the right track.--Ed].

 There was constant war.
 But Fletcher could be tender and kind too.
 He spent hours in the homes of his parishioners talking to them about Jesus.